 Verizon's numbers will be particularly interesting in light of rival AT&T's announcement Thursday that it sold 10.2 million smartphones in the quarter, and concerns that Apple's growth prospects in developed markets are dim.
 Verizon's iPhone 5 commentary and insights into the tablet market will be particularly noteworthy.
-(Read More: How the Rise of Mobile Will Impact Tech Earnings .)
+(Read More: .)

 Google will have its first report after selling off its Home business last month, which will force analysts to pay extra close attention: The Home business will appear in a separate part of the income statement under "discontinued operations."
 Aside from that accounting detail, attention will focus on mobile, and the impact of the Nexus 7 tablet on holiday profits.

 At IBM, investors will want to see whether the company can continue to squeeze profits out of relatively stagnant revenues as Big Blue seeks to grow by acquisition and services expansion.

 SAP Chairman Hasso Plattner told me earlier this month that Oracle CEO Larry Ellison should watch this report if he thinks SAP can't make headway in database sales.
 SAP reports before the bell.